xTopFEE/Piyawararom_village_allocated/README.md

 file and being unable to upload it as desired.
 Therefore, must study the use of the system for importing data into the database system.

-Read this before download
+!!Read this before download!!

-1. Emport SQL database (File name: Piyawararom village allocated DB.dql)
+1. Emport SQL database (File name: sql/Piyawararom village allocated DB.dql)
+2. Run with XAMPP